 - High-level market scan: former heads of marketing and/or sales at the market leader company.
 These people know the market leader’s products, the competitors, the distributors, and the available features on the industry landscape inside-out.

 - Precise feature analysis on a specific brand: former heads of product at the competitors or a distributor who distributes the features for the feature benchmark

 - Precise feature comparison: large survey of customers for a “voice of customer report” on sentiment of various features.

 - Advertising/positioning: former head of advertising or marketing at each competitor, or a senior ad executive from a large agency that worked with the industry leaders.

 Executive B2B surveys collect insights and data from large sample sizes of each of these groups.
 Unlike market reports, expert surveys use data taken straight from the source: customers, employees, and distributors.
-Additionally, because expert surveys do not rely on networks for contacting members of each data source, they can access a large enough sample size of unbiased respondents to ensure the accuracy of the data.
+Additionally, because expert surveys don’t rely on networks for contacting members of each data source, they can access a large sample size of unbiased respondents to ensure accuracy.
+As a result, they can produce high quality competitive feature benchmark reports.
 This gives companies valuable information on how they should position themselves vis a vis pricing, messaging, and product roadmaps.

 The most important aspect of a robust competitive feature benchmark is getting comprehensive, accurate data from the right sources.
-And the best way to do this is to leverage the power of B2B survey providers like NewtonX.
+To do this NewtonX has reinventing B2B market research through the power of AI and APIs.
+The best way to get results is to leverage the power of B2B survey providers like NewtonX.